 Mobile Device Investigations Program (MDIP)Up one level

-In the United States today there are approximately 300 million cellular phones.
-With a population of just over 300 million, and discounting those who are underage, it’s safe to say that “almost everyone” has a cell phone.
+In the United States today there are over 327 million cellular phones.
+With a population of over 315 million, and discounting those who are very young, it’s safe to say that “almost everyone” has a cell phone.
 Never in the history of technology has a single device so quickly become imbedded into the fabric of society.
-To a great extent, law enforcement in general has not had the opportunity to keep pace with the rapid evolution of cell phone technology nor addressed the investigative significance of cell phones.
+To a great extent, law enforcement has not kept pace with the rapid evolution of cell phone technology nor adequately addressed the investigative significance of cell phones.
 These mobile, handheld devices are far more than communications tools.
-Virtually all cell phones are digital storage devices that potentially retain a substantial amount of personal data including:
+Virtually all cell phones are digital storage devices that retain a substantial amount of personal data including:

 - Call logs (incoming and outgoing);